dwesty17/coding-solutions/leetcode-solutions/is-anagram/README.md

 ## Solution

-Reverse the first input, s.
-If that value is the same as the second input, t, than return true.
+Iterate over the first string and create a frequency map.
+Iterate over the second string.
+Subtract from the original frequency map.
+Delete any keys that have a value of zero.
+If you encounter a character that isn't in the frequency map or the map still contains entries by the end, return false.
+Otherwise, return true.